anuragh07/patient-registration/README.md

 - Spent a significant amount of time creating a progress bar
 - Managing form input data dynamically, while ensuring smooth user experience

+## Limitations
+Even though there is multiple tab synchronization enabled (Only for the live data being entered), the data will not be shared across multiple tabs as a local in-memory database or IndexedDB is being used.
+Meaning each tab will have its own isolated instance of the database.